manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 ## Three Types Of Evaluation

-- **Qualitative evaluation** - evaluation that emphasizes the totality of a phenomenon. like dislike need doesnt need etc.
+- **Qualitative evaluation** - evaluation that emphasizes the totality of a phenomenon.
+Likes dislike need doesnt need, easy vs hard etc.
 - **Empirical evaluation** - evaluation based on numeric summaries or observations of a phenomenon.
-More participants and qualitative is done.
+More participants and qualitative is done in prior.
 - **Predictive evaluation** - evaluation based on systematic application of pre-established principles and heuristics

 ## Evaluation Terminology